LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 #### Guardrails for Maximum Bolus

 The maximum bolus is limited by your pump, but it is a good idea to limit it to the maximum you use for a common "big" meal.
-This only limits the bolus for a single dose.
+This limits the bolus for a single **manual** dose.

+This setting also limits how much **automated** dosing is allowed.
+Loop will not automatically increase the user's IOB above two times the Maximum Bolus.
+This is true with <code>Dosing Strategy</code> of <code>Temp Basal Only</code> or <code>Automatic Bolus</code>.

 #### Guardrails for Carb Ratios